The National Lobster Hatchery’s mission:

 Education is crucial in creating the change in consumer choice.
 If we only buy sustainably caught seafood, then we are eliminating the demand for fishing practices that damage the marine eco-system, giving the oceans a chance to recover.
 To read more see our Education Page.

 Our research has gone from strength to strength and we are now internationally recognised as a centre of expertise on the European Lobster.
 Since opening in 2000 our research has focused on developing the techniques and know-how to grow lobsters from egg to the juvenile stages, in terms of diet, disease and habitat preference.
-We are now supporting Masters and PhD projects looking at some exciting developments for our future like the potential of cage culture and genetic population modelling.
+We are now supporting Masters and PhD projects looking at some exciting developments for our future like the potential of container culture and population genetics.
 To read more see our Research Page.

 Conserving Lobsters in Cornwall – The National Lobster Hatchery Process